 Temperature is one of the most important weather conditions that impact fish behavior.
 Fish are cold-blooded, which means that their body temperature is influenced by the temperature of the water they are in.
 Therefore, as the water temperature changes, so does the fish's metabolism and activity levels.

 When the water temperature is warm, fish tend to be more active, and their metabolism increases.
 As a result, they are more likely to be feeding and actively searching for food.
-In contrast, when the water temperature is cold, fish become less active, and their metabolism slows down.
-During this time, they are more likely to be in a state of rest and conserving energy.
+This is perfect timing for hands-free fishing from your pedal drive kayak, as you can quietly position yourself in prime spots while the fish are actively feeding.

 Wind

-Wind can have a significant impact on fishing as well.
+Wind can have a significant impact on fishing kayak adventures as well.
 When the wind is calm, the water is usually clear, and fish tend to be more active.
 However, when the wind picks up, it can cause the water to become choppy and murky, making it more challenging for fish to see and locate their food.
 When this happens, fish tend to become less active and are more likely to seek shelter in deeper waters.

-Therefore, it is essential to consider the wind direction and speed when planning a fishing trip.
 If the wind is blowing towards the shore, it can push baitfish towards the shoreline, making it easier for predator fish to feed.
 On the other hand, if the wind is blowing away from the shore, it can push baitfish out into deeper waters, making it more difficult for predator fish to find them.
+A sit-on-top fishing kayak with pedal power gives you the advantage of quickly repositioning to follow these baitfish movements.

 Barometric Pressure